The Nauka multi-purpose module, MLM,

 Prior to the MLM launch, the Docking Compartment-1, which had occupied the nadir (Earth-facing) docking port of the Zvezda service module, was to be discarded along with a departing Progress cargo ship.
 It would then be directed to the Earth atmosphere to burn up.
 The MLM would then use its own engines to rendezvous with the station and dock to the freed nadir port on Zvezda.

-Around a year or two after the MLM arrival to the station, a 4,000-kilogram ball-shaped Node module would be docked to the outer end of the MLM.
+Around a year or two after the MLM arrival at the station, a 4,000-kilogram ball-shaped Node Module would be docked to the outer end of the MLM, enabling the addition of as many as five spacecraft to the Russian segment of the ISS.

 In August 2011, the Director General of GKNPTs Khrunichev, Vladimir Nesterov, said that a prototype of the MLM module designed for electrical tests would be delivered to RKK Energia before the end of the month, despite technical issues associated with changes in the module's design documentation.
 (503) Around the same time, industry sources said that an integrated prototype of the MLM module had already been delivered to RKK Energia and was in process of being hooked up to the integrated prototype of the Russian segment.